victorgallen73/maersk-inspiration-search/README.md

 ### From rar file

 1. Create a new Angular project using Angular CLI with the following command: `ng new {{nameOfProject}}`
-2. overwrite the src folder with the one inside the archive rar file
+2. Overwrite the src folder with the one inside the archive rar file.
 3. Run the command `npm i` for every dependency that the project needs.
 4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.